cmusatyalab/openface/README.md

 # Real-Time Web Demo
 See [our YouTube video](TODO) of using this in a real-time web application for face recognition.
-The source is available in [demos/www](/demos/www).
+The source is available in [examples/web](/examples/web).

 TODO: Screenshot

+From the `examples/web` directory, install requirements with `./install-deps.sh` and `sudo pip install -r requirements.txt`.

+# Comparison Demo
+Use `./demos/compare.py` to compute the squared Euclidean distance of faces found in two images.

-# Cool demo, but I want numbers.
+# Cool demos, but I want numbers.
 What's the accuracy?
 Even though the public datasets we trained on have orders of magnitude less data than private industry datasets, the accuracy is remarkably high and outperforms all other open-source face recognition implementations we